‘It makes no sense’: Florida mom finds twins suffocated in toy chest

-A mom from Jacksonville, Florida is mourning after discovering her twins suffocated in a toy chest on Aug.
+TAMPA, Fla.
+(WFLA) — A Jacksonville family is mourning after discovering twins suffocated in a toy chest on Aug.
 25.

-The mother, Sadie Myers, wrote in a Facebook post that her four-year-old twins, Aurora and Kellan Starr, went to play in the middle of the night and fell asleep inside their toy chest.
+The mom, Sadie Myers, wrote in a Facebook post that her four-year-old twins, Aurora and Kellan Starr, went to play in the middle of the night and apparently fell asleep inside their toy chest.

 Myers said that at some point while the twins were asleep, one of them must have moved or kicked the lid closed.

-The old wooden cedar toy chest is airtight when shut, and soundproof.
+The old wooden cedar toy chest is airtight when shut, and soundproof, she said.
 Myers wrote that the twins slowly lost oxygen as their arms were wrapped around each other, snuggling.

 After Myers and her husband Don Starr, and their two older boys woke up, they checked the twins’ room and immediately panicked.